Espenberg volcanic field: Mechanism of formation

 Maars are after cinder cones the second-most common type of volcano.
 They form when magma interacts explosively with surrounding rocks, excavating broad but shallow craters on the surface.
 The Espenberg maars are the first known maars to have formed within permafrost; other large maars in permafrost have been found in the Pali-Aike volcanic field of Argentina.
 Interactions between magma and ice are different than these between lava and ice, as ice conducts heat only slowly and a large amount of energy is consumed during its sublimation; thus its melting and explosive evaporation occurs only slowly.

 The maars lie in c.
 100 m thick permafrost, which was probably thicker during the Pleistocene when the maars formed.
 The abundant ice would have produced a limited amount of water due to thermodynamic limitations of magma-induced ice melting, creating an ideal environment for highly explosive eruptions which may have been further intensified by the release of methane during the thawing of the permafrost.
 Landslides at the margins of the volcanic vents expanded the forming craters and supplied additional ice to the evaporation processes, ultimately yielding the large size of the Espenberg maars.
 The eruptions that formed the Espenberg maars occurred during fully glacial climate, while interglacial (including Holocene) eruptions on the Seward Peninsula have yielded lava flows; this implies that the glacial climate influenced the types of eruption that took place.

-The Espenberg maars have been used as analogues for certain craters on Mars.
+The Espenberg maars have been used as analogues for certain craters on the planet Mars.